merenlab/anvio.org/help/main/programs/anvi-interactive/index.md

 ### Collection mode: Visualizing *bins* instead of contigs

-By default, when run on a profile database that resulted from a metagenomic workflow, <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> will initiate each contig as a separate item and organize them based on the clustering dendrograms provided to it (either automatically or by the user).
+By default, when run on a profile database that resulted from a metagenomic workflow, <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> will initiate each contig as a separate item and organize them based on the clustering dendrograms provided (either automatically or by the user).
 But if there is a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> stored in the profile database, it is also possible to run <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> on a specific collection, during which anvi'o will use the underlying contig data to calculate summary statistics for each bin before displaying them.
 In collection mode, each item of your central plot will not represent a contig, but a bin within your collection.
 This is how the collection mode can be initialized in comparison to the default mode:

 <div class="codeblock" markdown="1">
 anvi&#45;interactive &#45;p <span class="artifact&#45;n">[profile&#45;db](/help/main/artifacts/profile&#45;db)</span> \